ralsina/tartrazine/README.md

 a port of [Pygments](https://pygments.org/) to [Crystal](https://crystal-lang.org/).
 Kind of.

-It's not currently usable unless what you need is a way to turn your files into a pile of json describing its constituent tokens, because I have not implemented any formatters, yet, only the part that parses the code (the lexers).
+It's not currently usable because it's not finished, but:

+* The lexers work for the implemented languages
+* The provided styles work
+* There is a very very simple HTML formatter

 # A port of what?
 Why "kind of"?